 Is Laser Hair Removal a Safe Treatment?

 Yes, laser hair removal is a safe treatment.
 It is an extremely effective way of reducing and removing excess hair from all areas of the body.

 Although it is a very safe method of hair removal it does have many safety precautions that need to be followed.
 The skin must be prepared properly before each hair removal session.

 There are two types of reactions that can happen as a result of laser hair removal treatment.
 Skin pigmentation and skin irritation.
-By adhering to the strict pre-treatment instructions given to you by your laser consultant you won’t have an issue.
+By adhering to the strict pre-treatment instructions your laser consultant gave you, you won’t have an issue.

 1. Skin Pigmentation

 Laser hair removal works by introducing high levels of laser energy into hair follicles beneath the skin’s surface.
-Laser energy travels below the skin’s surface and is guided by the dark colour within the hair.
+Laser energy travels below the skin’s surface and is guided by the dark colour of the hair.
 When it reaches the follicle heat causes a strong thermal reaction.
 This heat destroys the interconnecting cells that help hairs grow.